JeffBarnard/BRTDataTools.StormAlert/README.md

-# Barnard Racing Team Data Tools - StormAlert
+# BRT Racing Data Tools - StormAlert

 A cross-platform MAUI .NET mobile app that detects storms based on the rate of change of barometric pressure.